Sourcing and Suppliers

 How to Become Vaisala’s Supplier?

 Vaisala has categorized suppliers into direct and indirect suppliers.
-Direct suppliers include sub-categories Mechanics, Electronics and Electro Mechanics, and Manufacturing partners.
-In addition, inside of both categories, suppliers are divided into four supplier groups depending on a supplier’s relationship with Vaisala.
+Inside of both categories, suppliers are divided into four supplier groups depending on their relationship with Vaisala.
 The supplier categorization model consists of potential, approved, preferred and strategic suppliers.
 This categorization enables continuous improvement, idea and risk sharing and aligning of strategies and long term objectives between Vaisala and the supplier.

 Suppliers are very important to Vaisala, and a lot of effort is placed on Supplier Relationship Management (SRM).
 To support this work, a supplier scorecard is updated and reviewed annually for defined key suppliers.
 The performance indicators in the area of sustainability cover environmental, social and governance issues.
 The social indicators measure workplace safety and the environmental indicator measures waste recovery rate of the supplier.
 It is important both for Vaisala and many of its customers that the same supplier requirements are applied through the whole supply chain.
 We aim to raise sustainability standards throughout the supply chain by working with our suppliers, encouraging them to improve their management system and to implement similar processes with their own suppliers.
 A governance indicator measures how well the supplier manages these requirements in their own supply chain.